ilidio/Ajax-Loader-for-Google/README.md

 * You can replace the bracketed links with actual links to relevant screenshots or pages.
 * Consider adding keywords to the first few lines for better search visibility.

-**Please note:** This is just the text content formatted in markdown.
-You'll still need to add structural elements like headings, lists, and links manually or use a markdown editor for a more complete README file.